ucldc/ucldc-docs/docs/dams/organization.md

 <p>You should then be directed to that project folder's page, with the 'Content' tab selected.
 In the hierarchy sidebar, you should see 'Banana Slug' underneath your campus's folder.</p>

-## Tags

-In order to organize your digital objects in multiple categories, you can create tags and add them to your objects via their [Summary Tab]().